ralacerda/ralacerda/README.md

 - 🎬 [Oscar Nominees](https://sequelamovies.web.app/) - An Astro static website that shows information about Oscar
 - 🖼️ [Portfolio](http://ralacerda-portfolio.netlify.app/) - My Portfolio, written using Astro and Markdown
 - 🏁 [F1 Next](https://f1next.netlify.app/) (Work in Progress) - A website written with Nuxt to display the schedule for Formula 1 races
+- 📚 [Books](https://ralacerda-books.netlify.app/) (Work in Progress) - A website that display the list of books I've read and I recommend.
+The data comes from Contentful CMS and is build using NextJS

 ### Open Source